 The Rhapsodies, Op.
 79, for piano were written by Johannes Brahms in 1879 during his summer stay in Pörtschach, when he had reached the maturity of his career.

 The Piano Concerto No. 1 in B-Flat Minor, Op.
 23, was composed by Pyotr Ilyich Tchaikovsky between November 1874 and February 1875.
 It was revised in the summer of 1879 and again in December 1888.

-Chopin Scherzo No 2 in B-Flat minor, op.
-31, was composed and published in 1837, and was dedicated to Countess Adèle Fürstenstein.
-Schumann compared this scherzo from Frédéric Chopin to a Byronic poem, so overflowing with tenderness, boldness, love and contempt.
+Scherzo No. 2 in B-Flat Minor, op.
+31, by Frédéric Chopin was composed and published in 1837, and was dedicated to Countess Adèle Fürstenstein.
+Schumann compared this scherzo to a Byronic poem, so overflowing with tenderness, boldness, love and contempt.

 The Piano Concerto in A Minor, Op.
-54, was completed in the year 1845 and is the only piano concerto written by Robert Schumann who had earlier worked on several piano concerti who were never completed.
+54 was completed in the year 1845 and is the only piano concerto written by the German Romantic composer Robert Schumann.
+The work was premiered in Dresden on December 4, 1845.